-Netflix is quietly raising its prices
+Netflix is raising its prices

 The basic service, which enables Netflix (NFLX, Tech30) streaming on once screen and doesn't allow for HD or ultra HD viewing, will remain at $7.99.

 But the price change, first reported by Mashable, won't impact existing members yet.
-According to a Netflix spokesperson, the update will roll out to subscribers in the upcoming weeks.

-Netflix will give users 30 days notice before the price update becomes effective, depending on their billing cycle.
-Members will be notified of the change, starting October 19.
+According to a Netflix spokesperson, users will be notified of the new prices based on their billing cycle and will get 30 days notice before the changes takes effect.
+Netflix will begin notifying members of the change on October 19.

-The price increase for new U.S. members became effective on Thursday.
+The price increase for new customers in the U.S. became effective on Thursday.

 Related: Netflix wants to make it easier to binge-watch on planes